 While your personal score matters for SBA loans, your business credit may be a factor as well.
 SBA Small Loans require the lender to obtain a FICO SBSS score.
 This score uses both personal and business credit data to create a single score, ranging from 0-300.
 The current minimum SBSS score for 7(a) Small Loans is 155.

-SBA Small Loans are loans for $500,000 or less, but not including SBA Express, Export Express, CAPLines, Export Working Capital Program (EWCP), and Community Advantage Pilot Program loans.
+SBA Small Loans and Community Advantage loans have limits of $500,000, but not including SBA Express, Export Express, CAPLines, and Export Working Capital Program (EWCP) loans.

 If a borrower doesn’t meet that minimum score requirement, the loan application must undergo a more extensive credit review.